Saipem Pilots AI on Ultra-Deepwater Vessel

 “Focused on the diesel generators, critical components for onboard power production, the project uses IoT sensors and machine learning models to detect early signs of potential failures,” it added.
 These systems continuously monitor performance indicators to flag potential risks.

-“This allows maintenance to be planned more efficiently and ensures operational continuity.
-Developed in collaboration with BIP – an international consulting firm specializing in technological innovation and data science – the system will be tested in the coming months,” it continued.
+“This approach allows teams to plan maintenance more efficiently and maintain operational continuity.
+Saipem developed the system in collaboration with BIP, an international consulting firm specializing in technological innovation and data science, and the company will test it in the coming months,” it continued.

 “Through these projects, Saipem reaffirms its commitment to integrating artificial intelligence, predictive analytics, and advanced digital tools to make its offshore energy operations increasingly safe, efficient, and sustainable,” Saipem went on to state.